 A food journal can be one of the most effective tools for weight loss and weight maintenance.
 Some studies go as far as claiming that by simply tracking what you eat, you could double your weight loss.
 For convenience, many people turn to their smart phones or computers to keep track of food consumption.
 While Internet food journals can be convenient, there are a few things to be cautious of.

 Before I go into the pitfalls of online food journals, be aware that food journaling is not going to be a healthy habit for everyone.
 If you have a past history of, or currently have an eating disorder, or tend to get obsessive with tracking and measuring to the point where you stop listening to your body or measure your success by your ability to stick to a certain number of points or calories, tracking food is likely not helpful.
 My goal is to help my clients have a natural, and healthy relationship with food, and when used correctly, a food journal can help.
 I recommend using a food journal to build awareness of eating habits, patterns, and to learn which foods feel the best in your body.
-We use food journals in the first part of the Whole You Transformation Project, completely free of judgement.

 Now that we’re on the same page, here are a few of the pitfalls of using online food journals.

 1. Understand that the recommendation for food is a rough estimate.
 Most online food journals start with a basic calculation.
 Enter your current weigh, age, sex, level of activity, and the calculator will tell you how many calories you should consume, and how many grams of protein, fat and carbohydrates.
 While this may be a good starting point for some, remember that a basic calculator can only provide a rough estimate.
 Do not get too caught up on meeting the exact recommendations.
 An online calculator does not know how hard you push yourself in your workouts, or any other factors, such as hormones and metabolic rate, that will factor into your specific needs.